 Vembu ImageBackup can be used to create images of Physical computers and Physical servers.
 What is the benefit of Image-based backup and why would you use one?
 One word – Awesomeness.

-I also had an experience when a director’s computer stopped working out of the blue.
+I also had an experience when a director’s computer stopped working unexpectedly.
 That was in 2004.
 He was so mad when I told him how long we need to get him back on track.
-With Vembu, that would be a lot easier.
+With Vembu, which would be a lot easier.
 Now about the process.
 The whole experience is pretty much the same as previous products.

-You will Finish installation by pressing Next several times.
+You will Finish the installation by pressing Next several times.

 You select a drive or multiple drives.

 You have to configure scheduling and select a Backup server.

 You configure Advanced retention, Application-Aware Options, and Additional Full Backups.